Applications for the 2020 Queensland Rhodes Scholarship are now open. Applications close on 13 September 2019.

 The panel are guided by the terms of Cecil Rhodes's will, which established the Scholarships in 1902.

-Applications open on 1 July and close on 14 September 2017.
+Applications for the 2020 Queensland Rhodes Scholarship open on 1 July 2019 and close on 13 September 2019.

 You should apply in the state where you completed or will complete your highest degree, or where you attended secondary school for at least two years.